neringabickmore/moneypot/README.md

 - Social media links

-The site has social media links displayed at the foooter of the page, as well as a button to take them to the contact/feedback form.
+The site has social media links displayed at the footer of the page, as well as a button to take them to the contact/feedback form.

 ![social-media](/wireframes/social-media.jpg)

 - Functional contact form

-The form prompts the user if they haven't completed mandatory tasks of the form, such as their name, email address and a cosent confirmation.
-Upon submission of the form, the user get a notification when their form is sent, which also includes their name.
+The form prompts the user if they haven't completed mandatory tasks of the form, such as their name, email address, and a consent confirmation.
+Upon submission of the form, the user gets a notification when their form is sent, which also includes their name.

 ![contact-form](/wireframes/contact-form.jpg)

 ### Future Features ###

 - Currency switch (i.e. Euro and US Dollar options).
-- Information in a different language (i.e. Lithuanian as I have nieces and nephiew living in Lithuania).
+- Information in a different language (i.e. Lithuanian as I have nieces and nephew living in Lithuania).
 - Increase levels of difficulty and include higher value currency (Pound coins and notes).
 - Coins switch display places throughout the tasks and levels of the game to make it more challenging.
-- User form submissions are delivered to the site owners inbox with it's contents.
+- User form submissions are delivered to the site owners inbox with its contents.

 ---